View All Services

-Home > Wellness Resources > Health Library > High Blood Pressure
+Home > Be Healthy > Health Library > High Blood Pressure

 Blood pressure is a measure of how hard the blood pushes against the walls of your arteries as it moves through your body.
 Your blood pressure naturally goes up and down throughout the day.
 But if your blood pressure stays up, you have high blood pressure, or hypertension.
 When blood pressure is high, it causes damage to your blood vessel walls that gets worse over time.
 This increases your risk for heart disease, stroke, and kidney problems.